USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/repository-structure.md

 - `-` Code management can be difficult.
 We wouldn't always know which repo in which to create an issue if there is a bug.
 - `-` Writing backend to frontend verticals means working within two repositories and multiple PRs
 - `-` Requires onboarding to two repos rather than one
+- `-` End to end and integration tests would be difficult- changes in one repo could break things in the other

-### Option 2: Keep frontend and backend code in the same repository
+### Option 2: Keep client-side and server-side code in the same repository

+- `+` To set up the application, only one repository needs to be cloned and managed
 - `+` We tend to work full stack and in feature verticals, so it would be easy to move around the code in one repo
 - `+` Application-wide refactors are easier
 - `+` Debugging can be easier when looking at one repo
 - `+` Only one repo to manage and documentation can be in one place
 - `+` Since we are using Github Issues for task management, it's easier to have it in one repo
+- `+` End to end and integration tests are easier when code is in the same repo
 - `-` The division frontend and backend code would be less distinct and potentially less modular/reuseable by states

 #### Option 2A: maintain the same structure as we have in the USDOL-ARPA-UI project